Visiting Morocco During Ramadan

 Ramadan is the ninth month of the Islamic calendar, a month of fasting observed by Muslims worldwide.
 From sunrise to sunset, those observing don’t eat or drink.
 Evenings are reserved for iftar, the meal that breaks the fast, and for gathering with family.

 In Morocco, Ramadan isn’t just religious.
 It reshapes daily life.
 Roly and I had already been travelling through Morocco for two months when Ramadan began.
-We’d crossed from Spain by ferry, moved down the coast, into cities, into desert terrain.
-By the time the calendar shifted, we were settled in Essaouira.
+We’d crossed from Spain by ferry, moved down the coast, into cities and coastal towns, and settled base in Essaouira for 8 weeks.

 On February 18th, Morocco moved into Ramadan, and the country adjusted overnight.